luisonthekeyboard/aws-stepfunctions-byoc-mlops-using-data-science-sdk/README.md

 Go back to the Sagemaker window and continue with the Notebook creation process.

-Leave "Network", "Git Repositories" and "Tags" the way they are and click "Create Notebook Instance".
+Leave "Root access", "Network", "Git Repositories" and "Tags" the way they are and click "Create Notebook Instance".
 Once the instance has been created, switch to the next step

 # Step 5: Upload Notebook and dataset

-Click on "Open Jupyter" to open you environemnt and upload the notebook *StepFunctions_BYOC_Workflow.ipynb*.
+Click on "Open Jupyter" to open you environment and upload the notebook *StepFunctions_BYOC_Workflow.ipynb*.

 Click on the notebook to open it and continue from there, running through the *StepFunctions_BYOC_Workflow.ipynb*.
 Open up the StepFunctions Console to watch the individual steps in the graph getting executed.